Omarhosnyyy95/artefact/README.md

     - `scrapy crawl australia`

 # Future solution enhancements
-- Build a docker image to the scraping application to enhance application portability.
-A sample Dockerfile is left in the repo as a blueprint.
+- Build a docker image from the scraping application to enhance application portability.
 - Develop a serverless YAML file to automate infrastructure deployment on AWS.